-from the the-pain-in-Spain dept
+from the forced-transparency-is-apparently-the-ONLY-kind-of-transparency dept

 While other states seem distressingly focused on exempting law enforcement from greater transparency -- whether by crafting new loopholes in FOI laws or deciding body camera footage should remain in the control of police -- California is going the other way.